itsmedexter/Weather_Dashboard/README.md

 # Questions that came about

- 1. I need to practice my Google foo.
+ 1. I need to spend more time with sensei to practice my Google foo.

 2. My for loop is making no sense, maybe it is too late in the evening.